careweather/SerialKiller/readme.md

 -------
 ## dcon

-Disconnect from a port.
-No options are available.
+Disconnect from the current port (if connected).

 -------
 ## ports [-a]

 Show all available ports.